yu0bab/vxsacademy-course-s-/3 - variables.md

 ```
 And then you have to give it something to store, like so:
 ```
-variableName = 1; //The = sign in programing basically means "assign".
+variableName = 1;
+//The = symbol in programing basically means "assign".
 So "variableName = 1;" means "assign variableName to 1"
 ```
 So for our